okta/terraform-provider-okta/website/docs/r/app_saml.html.markdown

 - `key_name` - (Optional) Certificate name.
 This modulates the rotation of keys.
 New name == new key.
 Required to be set with `key_years_valid`.

+- `single_logout_issuer` - (Optional) The issuer of the Service Provider that generates the Single Logout request.

+- `single_logout_url` - (Optional) The location where the logout response is sent.

+- `single_logout_certificate` - (Optional) x509 encoded certificate that the Service Provider uses to sign Single Logout requests.
+  Note: should be provided without `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`, see [official documentation](https://developer.okta.com/docs/reference/api/apps/#service-provider-certificate).

 ## Attributes Reference

 - `id` - id of application.